is sourdough bread vegan

 No worries, we’re here to help you learn about sourdough starters and identify hidden non-vegan additives.
 Let’s take a trip into the heart of sourdough bread, from its basics to its finer points.

 Throughout the process, we’ll also discuss vegan sourdough’s health benefits, helping you decide if it belongs in your vegan diet.
-So, let’s begin this fun exploration together!
+So, let’s begin this fun exploration together.

 Veganism and Basic Bread Ingredients